Here's a situation: you have a female dog that isn't spayed.

-Mastitis is an infection of the mammary glands – particularly the milk ducts – of your dog that can lead to swelling.
-Typically, this condition occurs in dogs that are actually pregnant, while they are going through the physical changes of the pregnancy.
+Typically, this condition occurs in dogs that are actually pregnant while they are going through the physical changes of pregnancy.

 Mastitis is an annoying condition which can have problematic results if left untreated.
 This is why you should always pay close attention to your dog's general health, with or without signs of a pregnancy.

-Once this is done, however, your vet will also likely perform a series of physical tests including:
+Once this is done your vet will also likely perform a series of physical tests, including:

 - a physical exam